goliatone/go-cms/docs/CMS_ENTITIES.md

 ### What is a Page?

 A page is a hierarchical content container that represents a distinct section of the website.
-Pages define the site's information architecture through parent-child relationships.
+Pages define the site's information architecture through parent child relationships.

 ### Key Concepts